wknishio/variable-terminal-pure/doc/readme.txt

 It has various functions inspired by TELNET, FTP, SSH, NETBUS, VNC, but its incompatible with those tools/protocols/standards.

-This is the pure version intended to run without jna native functions
+This is the pure java version intended to run without jna native functions.

 Some of the available features are: